 Note: The evaluation will be done jointly by the two examiners (one internal and one external).

 Sr.No.
-Tasks for the Student teachers Disability Focus Educational Set Up No. of Lessons 1 Classroom LD Teaching Special schools /Inclusive school Minimum 90 school periods
+Tasks for the Student teachers Disability Focus Educational Set Up No. of Lessons 1 Classroom LD Special schools /Inclusive Minimum 90 school Teaching school periods